-Care transition initiative decreases rehospitalizationsJanuary 23rd, 2013 in Health /
+Care transition initiative decreases rehospitalizationsJanuary 23, 2013 in Medicine & Health / Health

 (HealthDay)—Communities instituting quality improvement initiatives for care transitions see significant declines in the rate of 30-day rehospitalizations and hospitalizations, according to a study published in the Jan.
 23/30 issue of the Journal of the American Medical Association.